 BSLS provides a well-rounded education in the academic, physical, social, emotional, and spiritual dimensions.
-BSLS provides a strong faith base for our children to rely on as they move through the tribulations of life.
+We help to provide a strong base for the children to rely on as they move towards their goals in life.
 BSLS continues to be a safe place to learn and to develop with students, teachers and parents who care for you.
 We continue to carry out our commitment to "Excellence in Education, Under the Gospel".

+As our school continues to grow, our goals for our school and our students remain the same.
 We are committed to the students and providing them with the best learning environment possible.
 Our greatest prayer is that our students will continually further themselves in the development of faith and academics.